 A word of caution: Tulips today are often one-season wonders.
 Due to hybridization and the fact that squirrels love these bulbs, we tend to treat them as annuals.
 Expect no more than ¾ of the bulbs will return in their second year and even less in their third year.
 You’ll just need to plant more tulip bulbs every year (it’s not hard) or protect the bulbs with a nylon mesh.

-Some readers claim that planting tulips with allium or daffodil bulbs helps since critters find the latter two bulbs “stinky.”
+Some readers claim that planting tulips with daffodil bulbs helps since critters find daffodil bulbs “stinky.”
 Let us know if this works for you.

 These spring beauties bloom around the same time as daffodils and tulips, and have a wonderful fragrance!
 Small blue clusters of tiny bell-shaped blooms, hyacinth are also good for naturalizing.
 (They also come in paler pinks, baby blues, yellows, and white).
 An annual application of compost should provide adequate nutrients.
 Flower size may decline in subsequent years, so some gardeners treat hyacinths as annuals and plant fresh bulbs each fall.